helix-editor/helix/book/src/languages.md

 * Linux and Mac: `~/.config/helix/languages.toml`
 * Windows: `%AppData%\helix\languages.toml`

-> Hint: You can easily open the languages config file by typing `:lang-open` within Helix normal mode.
+> Hint: You can easily open the languages config file by typing `:languages-open` within Helix normal mode.

 There are three possible `languages.toml` files.
 The first is compiled into Helix and lives in the [Helix repository](https://github.com/helix-editor/helix/blob/master/languages.toml).